The Gambler’s Fallacy and its Relation to Sports Betting

 Perhaps Erling Haaland isn’t able to play for Manchester City this week, putting a dent in their scoring chances.
 It is easy to see how simple things like this can have a major impact on a team’s winning or losing streak.

-Horse Racing form
+2) Horse Racing

 In the world of horse racing, you might come across a horse that has recently clinched victory in several consecutive races.